CGM Deep Dive

 But insulin dosing is not a neutral application.
 Too little insulin, for too long, can lead to DKA.
 Too much insulin, too quickly, can cause severe hypoglycaemia.

-Medium: Simplicity, regulation, and missing data
+Simplicity, regulation, and missing data

 The seduction of simplicity

-Humans like simple stories.
+Humans are drawn to simple stories.
 Educators want clear frameworks.
-Manufacturers want to satisfy prospective customers’ needs.
-Many users quite reasonably want guidance rather than uncertainty:
+Manufacturers want to meet prospective customers’ needs.
+Many users quite reasonably prefer guidance over uncertainty — “tell me what to do” rather than “walk me through the probabilistic landscape”.

-In that environment, the nuances of comparator choice, traceability, calibration behaviour, mandatory alarms and dynamic accuracy can easily get flattened into a single reassuring idea: “this sensor is accurate enough”.
+In that environment, the nuances of comparator choice, traceability, calibration behaviour, mandatory alarms, and dynamic accuracy can easily get flattened into a single reassuring idea: “this sensor is accurate enough”.

 Non-adjunctive labelling and the missing data problem